hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 ## Install Ruby on Rails

 You can see the available Rails versions here [https://rubygems.org/gems/rails/versions](https://rubygems.org/gems/rails/versions).
-Since the latest version we can use is 7.2, we'll get the latest minor version available in this moment.
+Since the latest version we can use is 7.2, we'll get the latest minor version available at this moment.
 For this example, we are going to install Rails `7.2.2.1` .

 ```bash